nikitavoloboev/data/focusing/rules.md

 ## News

 - Filter consumed information.
 Reduce noise.
 Only follow high signal people & content I am interested in.
-- Separate information into two levels of quality if necessary (i.e. Twitter Follows/Other).
+- Separate information into two levels of quality if necessary (i.e. Twitter Follows / Other).
 - Subscribe to Atom over RSS feed if possible.

 ## Compassion